PyRepair/maniple/training-data/summarize-experiment/black/10/prompt_response_response_5.md

                 current_line = ""
                 current_column = 0
                 wait_for_nl = False
-        else:
-            if char == ' ':
+        elif char == ' ':
             current_column += 1
         elif char == '\t':
-                current_column += 4
+            current_column += 4  # Adjust the tab width
         elif char == '\n':
-                lines.append(current_line)
-                current_line = ""
+            lines.append(current_line)  # Add the current line to lines list current_line = ""
-                current_column = 0
+            current_column = 0  # Reset the current column
         else:
-                # indent is finished
-                wait_for_nl = True
+            wait_for_nl = True  # Set for waiting for newline
-        current_line += char

-    return ''.join(lines), current_line
+    return ''.join(lines), current_line  # Return the consumed lines and the remaining part
 ```

-With these changes, the function now accurately handles different types of indentation and newline characters, ensuring consistent behavior and correct results for various input prefixes and column values.
-This corrected version of the function can be used as a drop-in replacement for the buggy version to resolve the issues identified.
+This revised version of the function addresses the issues related to consuming the prefix string, ensuring proper handling of tabs, newlines, and the specified column condition.
+It also explicitly handles cases with an empty prefix.

+Upon using this corrected code as a drop-in replacement for the buggy version, the function should behave as expected and fix the issues reported in the test case.